So I ask you to let me go with you...

 Rose Marie Ahrens was nominated by her peers and the Frankfurt International School parent community in 2020 and 2021 for the Mark E. Ulfers Award for outstanding service and leadership.

-Rose Marie is an experienced certified Play and Creative Arts Therapist providing services to children and adolescents.
-She is also an experienced Filial Play Coach/Mentor.
+Rose Marie is an accredited Play and Creative Arts Therapist providing services to children and adolescents.
+She is also an experienced registered and certified Filial Play Coach/Mentor.
 She coaches/mentors parents to be agents of change in their children's lives building stronger connections with their children.

-Rose Marie is a certified PTI Clinical Supervisor.
+Rose Marie is an experienced registered and certified PTI Clinical Supervisor.
 She clinically supervises Play and Creative Arts therapists, trainees in child psychotherapy and other helping professionals, so that they are empowered to journey with their clients and/or their students into wellbeing.

 Rose Marie has ongoing clinical supervision with a qualified senior PTI Clinical Supervisor, that safeguards her wellbeing and that of her clients and supervisees.
 She has regular continuing professional development in the field of play and creative arts therapy.

-Rose Marie abides by the Ethical Framework for Play Therapy and Filial Play and Professional Conduct Procedure outlined by PTI.
+Rose Marie abides by the Ethical Framework for Play Therapy and Filial Play and Professional Conduct Procedure and Equality and Diversity policy outlined by PTI.

 Belief & Practice